mother reaching out to child who is having a struggle with emotions

 The child might not have the capacity to explain to you, i.e., “Teacher, my cortisol levels are through the roof right now because my moms are fighting, my grandpa is in the hospital, and my adrenaline just soared when you said we didn’t have the blue sippy cup today.”

 Instead, their challenging behavior tells us what they cannot.
-Unfortunately, it often leaves us baffled because what we see isn’t always what the child’s sees.
+Unfortunately, it often leaves us baffled because what the child perceives might be different from the adult.
 Importantly, the adult needs to consider the child’ perspective to figure out what the challenge means to the child.

 Seeing the situation through Deon’s eyes, not the adults, reveals where the uncertainty lurks for Deon.